zulip/zulip/docs/production/postgresql.md

-Previous versions of Zulip used whatever version of PostgreSQL was included with the base operating system (E.g. PostgreSQL 12 on Ubuntu Focal, 10 on Ubuntu Bionic, and 9.6 on Ubuntu Xenial).
+Previous versions of Zulip used whatever version of PostgreSQL was included with the base operating system (E.g. PostgreSQL 12 on Ubuntu 20.04).
 We recommend that installations currently using older PostgreSQL releases [upgrade to PostgreSQL 14][upgrade-postgresql], as we may drop support for older PostgreSQL in a future release.

 [upgrade-postgresql]: ../production/upgrade-or-modify.html#upgrading-postgresql